techworldwithmurali/helm-zero-to-hero/README.md

-## Deploy the application in EKS using a Helm chart fetching the image from DockerHub
+## Deploy the application in EKS using a Helm chart fetching the image from AWS ECR

 ### Prerequisites:
 + Git is installed